GrantSkalski/GrantSkalskiFiles/README.md

-# GrantSkalskiFiles
-# I am a computer science major at WCUPA.
+# My Name is Grant Skalski and I am a Computer Science Major at West Chester University of Pennsylvania
-# Setting up my GitHub page for the first time
+In this repo you will find a few examples of the course work that I have completed in my time at West Chester